rasundsbak/rtd-tutorial/docs/source/000_timetable.rst

 - First task from :doc:`00_motivation`
 - Tasks from :doc:`02_easy_login` and :doc:`03_downloading_packages`.
 - :doc:`05_hello_world`
 - Participants choose the sequence of these tasks themselves.
+If you are unfamiliar with Jupyter lab, you may want to do "Hello World" first.
+This task can also be done in pairs if that makes you more effective.

 **11:00-11.10 Break**